pmlab/pmlab-lite/xes_certification/README.md

 * *Generated* contains the *.xes-files that where generated from the pmlab_lite export function
 * note that the real-life logs need to be fetched locally, since they are rather big;
 they can be found in the zip downloadable [here](http://www.xes-standard.org/certification/downloads)
+* it is suggested to place the real-life logs inside a folder named "Real-life" on the same level as the jupyter notebook